Twilight-Shadow/DiversifiedTopkSubgraphMatching/TECHNICAL_REPORT.md

 # Technical Report for "Efficient Partition-based Approaches for Diversified Top-k Subgraph Matching"
-## Proof of Theorem 1: "*Finding the top-k subgraph matches that maximize distance-based diversity is NP-Hard, even when all subgraph matches are pre-computed.*"
+## Proof of Theorem 1: "Finding the top-k subgraph matches that maximize distance-based diversity is NP-Hard, even when all subgraph matches are pre-computed."
 We assume that all subgraph matches of query $Q$ in data graph $G$ have already been computed, forming the candidate set $\mathcal{R}$.
 We reduce from the classical <u>Max–Min k-Dispersion</u> problem, which is known to be NP-hard on metric inputs <a href="#ref1">[1]</a>.

 **<u>Max–Min k-Dispersion.</u>**